kevinchung0921/resume/README.md

 #### BenQ
 ###### Technical Associate Manager, *10 / 1999 - 10 / 2004*

->* Smart battery driver by 1-wire protocol: This protocol use a single GPIO as input and output which requires accurate timing control.
+>* **Smart battery driver** (**1-wire protocol**): This protocol use a single GPIO as input and output which requires accurate timing control.
 Because of not allow to mask interupts during access, error detect and handle was also implemented.
->* Maintaining AT command for communicate between application processor and modem.
+>* Design and maintain **AT command** via **UART** for communicate between application processor and modem.
->* Developing various GSM/GPRS RF drivers (Infineon, SiLab, Conexant): I wrote the very first GPRS driver in the company, in spite of lacking of RF background knowledge and experiences at that time, I still manage to make first phone call just one week later after the handset pilot-run.
+>* Developing various **GSM/GPRS RF drivers** (Infineon, SiLab, Conexant): I wrote the very first GPRS driver in the company, in spite of lacking of RF background knowledge and experiences at that time, I still manage to make first phone call just one week later after the handset pilot-run.
->* Current consumption reduction project: we successfully reduce the 20% current consumption by fine tune RF driver, optimize system behavior and find out circuit leakage.
+>* **Current consumption reduction**: we successfully reduce the 20% current consumption by fine tune RF driver, optimize system behavior and find out circuit leakage.
->* Mobile phone certification(GCF) support at 7 Layer(Cambridge, UK), ADR lab(Flensburg, Germany).
+>* **Mobile phone certification**(GCF) support at 7 Layer(Cambridge, UK), ADR lab(Flensburg, Germany).
->* Camera driver implementation on feature phone via SPI interface.
+>* **Camera driver** development on feature phone(**SPI interface**).
->* Critical field trial issue resolving: This the toughest part before phone going mass-production due to the complex network environment and various user behaviors.
-It requires the capability to analyze log very carefully.
+>* Resolve field trial issues: This the toughest part before phone going mass-production due to the complex network environment and various user behaviors.
+It requires the capability to analyze huge logs very carefully.
->* Developing various PC tools including RF test mode tool, Log analyzer, and automatic RF test with instrument control by GPIB.

 ---
 ## Side projects